Welcome to today's edition of the Rush 24-7 podcast.

 I'm not going to demand that we take action that guarantees we lose the House to a bunch of people who cannot be trusted to defend and protect the national security of these country.

-It would it would take them in four years.
+It would take them in four years.

 Do you know the damage they could do in four years, particularly if they win the White House in 08?